dumain/tiny_wordlist/README.md

   - words containing non-alphabetic characters, and
   - other words that seem out of place in a wordlist.

-I've replaced most of the removed words with 3-6 character words from [hermitdave's FrequencyWords repo](https://github.com/hermitdave/FrequencyWords/).
+He replaced most of the removed words with 3-6 character words from [hermitdave's FrequencyWords repo](https://github.com/hermitdave/FrequencyWords/).

 This created a list with sufficient short (<4 character words) to make a 4 dice wordlist.
 I intend to use this repo to make such a wordlist.
 It isn't there yet.